KubaD4/RoboticsProject_24-25/README.md

 # UR5 Simulation Repository

 This repository provides the necessary materials to run the project work for the course *Fundamentals of Robotics* at the University of Trento for the academic year 2024-2025.
+The project was developed by Alesandro Nardin, Kuba Di Quattro and Francesco Martella.

 ---